goyalankit/modularize_sinatra/README.md

     GET http://localhost:9292/ping
     > Ahoy! from Myapp 2013-04-07 00:33:58 +0530

-You can create a custome controller by giving `-C` option.
+You can create a custom controller by giving `-C` option.

     modularize_sinatra myapp -C awesome_controller